NS Basic/CE 7.0 Release Notes

 3. Tech Notes: The Tech Notes posted on our web site give additional and specialized information on a wide variety of topics.

-4. Updaters: From time to time, we may offer updates to NS Basic/CE modules for download at no charge.
+4. Updates: From time to time, we may offer updates to NS Basic/CE modules for download at no charge.
 Check to be sure you're up to date!

 5. Microsoft On Line Help: Since NS Basic/CE uses the Windows CE VBScript Engine, your issue might be something that Microsoft has addressed in its Support Online section.
 If you enter "VBCE" or "eVB" as your question, you'll see a complete list of VBScript for CE issues.